xymaxim/allisbns/docs/cookbook.rst

 whole file, such as HDF5, NetCDF, or Zarr.

 Here we experiment with `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`__ to convert bencoded files and save grouped analysis results.
+Additionally, experimental support is added to work with HDF5 files.

 Current way
 -----------